First lady: Republic of Korea (South Korea)

-During the last five years of Park Chung-hee's time as president, his daughter, Park Geun-hye, served as first lady following her mother, Yuk Young-soo's death.
+During the last five years of Park Chung Hee's time as president, his daughter, Park Geun-hye, served as first lady following her mother, Yuk Young-soo's death.
 She has been regarded as a de facto first lady of South Korea by some modern sources.

 Peru

 Keiko Fujimori took over the duties of first lady at the age of 19, after the divorce of her father Alberto Fujimori and her mother Susana Higuchi.

 Philippines

-The title was officially bestowed on Victoria Quirino-Delgado, the daughter of widower Elpidio Quirino (1948–1953), sixth president of the Philippines.
-Victoria's mother, Alicia Quirino née Syquía, had been killed by occupying Japanese troops towards the end of the Second World War.
-While President Corazón Aquino (1986–1992) was also widowed, the title was not given to her older children who would assist her in official duties.
-These included her son (and later president) Benigno Aquino III, who was a sort of de facto first gentleman; his four sisters, as under their mother's presidency, now unofficially share the duties of the first lady or gentlemen.
-The former president, Rodrigo Duterte's marriage was annulled, and his common-law wife was not designated as first lady.
+Elpidio Quirino was a widower when he assumed the presidency since his wife was killed during World War II, and as such, he appointed his daughter, Victoria Quirino-Gonzalez to serve as first lady and hostess of Malacañang Palace.

+Benigno Aquino III had never married throughout his presidency, so Palace staff take over duties traditionally reserved for the first lady, such as organising state dinners and entertaining guests.

+Rodrigo Duterte had been previously married to Elizabeth Zimmerman until filing for an annulment in 2000, he has since been in a relationship with Honeylet Avanceña.
+When he was elected in 2016, he announced his daughter Sara would become the first lady, she would later decline the offer to focus on her duties as Mayor of Davao City.
+The position would go on to be vacant throughout his presidency, as Duterte had not designated someone to be the first lady.